hylu-dev/hylu-blog/content/posts/2023/10/pianotypes-devlog-5/index.md

 tags: ["pianotypes", "development"]
 ---

 Not many code changes as of late but I've been more active on one of the packages I'm using to play sound, [smplr](https://github.com/danigb/smplr).
 It's such an amazing package for playing instrument sounds with an incredibly simple and powerful api.
-Kudos to (danigb)[https://github.com/danigb/].
+Kudos to [danigb](https://github.com/danigb/).

-It's currently in early development which causes it to be prone to bugs.
-In particular, a number of key changes were made as of late that added to great new features and capabilities as well as some bugs I found while using them.
+A bunch of new changes were made recently that have added some awesome features as well as some bugs I found while using them.

 ## Note Scheduling Throughput